Is Catamount Ski and Ride Area snowsure?

 | April | 3 cm | 0.8 days |

-The average snowfall forecast during week 2 of May for Catamount Ski and Ride Area is 0 cm.
-There are typically 0.1 snowy days during this week.
-Catamount Ski and Ride Area expected weather and snow conditions during the second week of May at the middle elevation of the ski area at 458m, based on historical averages over the last 18 years: At this time of year the usual freezing level (2484m) is far above the middle elevation of Catamount Ski and Ride Area.
-Snow falls on just one day every 7 years in Catamount Ski and Ride Area in the middle of May but in an average year there are two or three days during this week each year that are wet.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Usual temperatures are well above freezing both day and night at the middle elevation in Catamount Ski and Ride Area during week two of May with the average afternoon temperature 12.5°C and the minimum temperature 9.7°C. Expect the sun to come out on two or three days per week.
-Mainly light winds (average 16km/h) but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.
+The average snowfall forecast during week 4 of June for Catamount Ski and Ride Area is 0 cm.
+There are typically 0.0 snowy days during this week.
+Catamount Ski and Ride Area prevailing weather and snow conditions during the last week of June at the middle elevation of the ski area at 458m, based on historical averages over the last 18 years: At this time of year the normal freezing level (3912m) is far above the middle elevation of Catamount Ski and Ride Area.
+Fresh Snow is unlikely in Catamount Ski and Ride Area at the end of June but on average there are three days during this week each year when it rains Warm daytime temperatures in Catamount Ski and Ride Area during week four of June.
+The average temperature extremes are between 18.2°C and 20.9°C at the middle elevation.
+Expect the sun to come out on two or three days per week.
+Generally light winds (average 14km/h).

 Snow History: Compare Resorts